Multimodal Shannon Game with Images: Related Work

 \section{Related Work}

-Early research on the impact of contextual information on lexical prediction during reading relied on sentence prediction tasks \citep{fischler1979automatic,kleiman1980sentence}.
-This concept was first introduced as a Shannon Game by \citet{goldman1958speech}, while the earliest versions involving images were proposed by \citet{attneave1954some,barlow1961possible,kersten1987predictability}.
+Early research on the impact of contextual information on lexical prediction during reading relied on sentence prediction tasks \cite{fischler1979automatic,kleiman1980sentence}.
+This concept was first introduced as a Shannon Game by Goodman \cite{goldman1958speech}, followed by the earliest versions involving images \cite{attneave1954some,barlow1961possible,kersten1987predictability}.
 In fact, reading and sentence prediction have been compared to a \textit{psycholinguistic guessing game} \cite{goodman1969analysis,cairns1975lexical,goodman2014reading}.
 We posit that a task like next word prediction in a sentence provides an interesting opportunity to study the impact of context in language processing and predictability.
 With the exploration of predictive processing in reading \cite{wlotko2015time}, we can utilize these developments to design our experiment.

-The effect of context is pervasive and present at multiple levels of processing \citep{willems2021context}.
-Previous fMRI studies \citep{mummery1999dual,rissman2003event} have demonstrated that the brain's response to a given word depends on the preceding linguistic context. \citet{ames2015contextual} explore the impact of contextual information, in the form of visual data, on discourse comprehension and \citet{altmann2009incrementality} provide a comprehensive cognitive explanation of how visual context affects language processing, reporting that the ``eyes move toward whatever in the visual scene that unfolding word could refer to.''
-Several psycholinguistically motivated studies \citep{barca2012unfolding, vanderwart1984priming} have investigated the role of general context in lexical prediction and how cross-modal priming (with images and text) works in lexical decision tasks.
-However, these studies did not explicitly investigate semantic priming for a cloze task.
-We attempt to do so in a cross-modal setting.
-Our aim is to explore the extent of semantic priming in a Shannon Game setting when priming is done using an image or information extracted from that image, in the direction of \citet{cho2021unifying}.
-Hence, the Multimodal Shannon Game with images can also be perceived as an autoregressive image captioning task, where the output is generated word-by-word, and its accuracy can be easily measured \citep{hossain2019comprehensive}.
+The effect of context is pervasive and present at multiple levels of processing \cite{willems2021context}.
+Previous fMRI studies \cite{mummery1999dual,rissman2003event} have demonstrated that the brain's response to a given word depends on the preceding linguistic context. \cite{ames2015contextual} explore the impact of contextual information, in the form of visual data, on discourse comprehension and \cite{altmann2009incrementality} provide a comprehensive cognitive explanation of how visual context affects language processing, reporting that the ``eyes move toward whatever in the visual scene that unfolding word could refer to.''
+Several psycholinguistically motivated studies \cite{barca2012unfolding, vanderwart1984priming} have investigated the role of general context in lexical prediction and how cross-modal priming (with images and text) works in lexical decision tasks.